luigi311/tanoshi/README.md

 - Web reader is PWA and optimized for standalone mode on mobile
 - Multi-user with admin and reader role

-### Planned
-My plan is to make this as close as tachiyomi features.
-Planned features are listed [here](https://github.com/faldez/tanoshi/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)

-Note that this project is still under heavy development, expect breaking changes on any release until hitting 1.0.

 ## Installation
 ### Prebuilt Binary
 Download and run binary from latest release, aside from plugins all dependencies are statically linked.